Alabama State Subsidy Profile

 18. Who initiates the adoption assistance agreement?

 The caseworker involved in placement should initiate discussions about adoption assistance.
-In most cases that social worker initiates the adoption agreement. however, in cases of private agency adoptions sometimes families have initiated agreements.
+In most cases that social worker initiates the adoption agreement.
+In cases of private agency adoptions, however, sometimes families have initiated agreements.

 19. Who makes the final determination on an adoption assistance agreement?

 The county determines the regular rate of adoption assistance eligibility based on the special needs criteria with the concurrence of the State Office of Permanency.
 Therapuetic and medically fragile rates and counseling and orthodontia services, which may be covered under adoption assistance, are determined at the state level.

 20. How do families request adoption assistance after finalization of an adoption?